 Under this new initiative, an employee who claim is not pursued by WHD will be given a toll-free number to contact the ABA-Approved Attorney Referral System.
 The referral system will provide employees with listings for local labor attorneys who have experience with FLSA and FMLA cases.
 The employee may then contact the attorneys and file a private lawsuit.
 If the employee elects to retain an attorney, the attorney will be given special access to the WHD’s determination and relevant documents.
 What types of documents will be provided remains to be seen.

 Employers should note that this is not a guarantee of representation.
 Although this referral system increases the chances that meritorious claims will be pursued, attorneys may still be relied upon to decline weak cases.
 The WHD’s decision to release documents prompted some attorneys to suggest that employers seek legal representation before responding to inquiries by the WHD.
 We would likely agree.
 If the Department of Labor is going to provide a toll-free number to potential plaintiffs instead of providing a fair and impartial determination of the claims, any potential benefits for employers of having a government-funded investigatory agency seems to be lost entirely.

-This post was written by Lauren Moak and edited by Molly DiBianca.
-As with all blog posts, none of the opinions expressed herein are those of the writer’s or editor’s employer, clients, or other attorneys with whom they work.
+This post was written by Lauren Moak.
+As with all blog posts, none of the opinions expressed herein are those of the writer’s employer, clients, or other attorneys with whom she works.